2022-23 CCA Grants

 David Costanza

 Production of a 15ft diameter collective bench.
 The bench’s geometry organizes the seating areas into three smaller sections that are socially distanced from one another while belonging to the same closed loop.
 The bench is made of 6 self-similar components that will be printed independently and assembled on site.
 The triangular cross-section produces a flat surface for the seating component and then rotates to an inverted triangle to elevate from the ground and divide the seating areas.
-The research seeks to expand on the developments in 3D printing and to increase the scale of that work by utilizing industrial robotics
+The research seeks to expand on the developments in 3D printing and to increase the scale of that work by utilizing industrial robotics.

 Anna Dietzsch